tawasta/sale-workflow/sale_order_button_confirm_pickings_and_create_invoice/README.rst

 Known issues / Roadmap
 ======================
 Add here information of some possible problems of automatic processes.
-One this is for sure possible that a picking cannot be always validated if there is not enough products in stock.
+One thing for sure is possible that a picking cannot be always validated if there is not enough products in stock.
 Perhaps a created invoice can miss some information, preventing its validation?